kalaksi/meadmate/README.md

 The motivation for creating this was partly to get to know the chemical reactions, partly to get a proper calculator for my own needs and partly to learn how to write web applications.

 **2020 Update**
 MeadMate was rewritten in February 2020 and now uses ReactJS as the JavaScript framework and Bootstrap 4 for styling.
 Therefore, it can now also be run independently with NodeJS.
+Also, there are still some minor issues to be ironed out.

 # Running
 Just like any other NodeJS application.
 For example:
 ```
+$ npm install
 $ npm start
 ```

 (Better documentation may or may not arrive later)

 ## Screenshots
 TODO

 Older screenshots:
 <img src="ui-extra-small.png" alt="Extra small" width="160">
 <img src="ui-medium.png" alt="Medium" width="300">
 <img src="ui-large.png" alt="Large" width="360">